 Skip to content

-Routing, request/response, middleware, sessions, SSE, schema validation, and configuration APIs are identical across both modes, only the entry point and I/O substrate differ.
-Concrete provider implementations (Google OAuth, Stripe payments, SendGrid notifications) live under zeish.auth, zeish.pay, and zeish.notify and stay out of your binary unless you import them.
+Routing, request/response, middleware, sessions, schema validation, and the config loader are identical across both modes.
+Only the entry point and the I/O substrate differ.

 Native app